Puppy Training 101: The Ideal Potty Training Set Up

 Within 5-15 minutes of waking up.

-Within 5-30 minutes after eating a meal (usually will puppy have to pee right after eating, and pooping may happen 15-30 minutes after a meal).
+Within 5-30 minutes after eating a meal (usually a puppy will have to pee right after eating, and pooping may happen within 15-30 minutes after a meal).

 After a nap.

-If the puppy feels over-excited or anxious for any reason, it may lose its bladder control (like after hearing fireworks for the first time or when meeting a new guest)
+If the puppy feels overly-excited or anxious for any reason, it may lose its bladder control (like after hearing fireworks for the first time or when meeting a new guest).

-Before putty puppy to bed at night, it's important to take them for a final bathroom break
+Before putting puppy to bed at night, it's important to take them for a final bathroom break.

 What To Do If A Puppy Does Make A Potty Mistake